visgl/deck.gl/dev-docs/RFCs/vNext/text-layer-font-setting-api.md

 If nested as the above proposal, it is more clear and more organized, but `TextLayer` needs compare the all the properties nested in `fontSettings` to decide whether update `fontAtlas`.

-If flat, expose as layer props, it can be confusing to the users since some settings like `fontSize`, `fontWeight` is not apply to the text labels rendering in the layer, but only impact `fontAtlas` generating.
+If flat, exposed all the options under `fontSettings` as layer props, it can be confusing to the users since some settings like `fontSize`, `fontWeight` is not apply to the text labels rendering in the layer, but only impact `fontAtlas` generating.

 ## Cost and Impact
 With the new proposal, the users using `sdf` needs to migrate to new API.
 Others should not be impacted.